 Our aim in mathematics is to develop numerate children who enjoy maths and are confident when carrying out mental strategies.
 The importance of learning number bonds and tables is stressed throughout your child's time with us.
 You can play an important role by working on these at home.
 We encourage children to explain their mathematical thinking, using specific mathematical vocabulary, and teach strategies to increase the speed in which they manipulate numbers.
 Pupils explore all four number operations and are encouraged to try different strategies that best suit their learning.
-We use a range of printed and 'hands on' resources to support learning in maths including ICT programs which encourage mathematical understanding and maths games that develop mathematical understanding.
+We use a range of printed and 'hands on' resources to support learning in maths including ICT programs and maths games which encourage mathematical understanding.

 DoodleMaths is an on-line maths app that is used from 4+ to Year 6.
 DoodleMaths is an app that recommends being used at least 3 times a week, ideally daily.
 It is an app that continuously assesses children and increases the level of challenge for each individual appropriately.
 The children need to complete the tasks without assistance so that the app assesses accurately.
+DoodleTables also helps children learn the multiplication facts

 Work in every mathematical area will be appropriate to each individual child's ability with continuity and progression ensured.
 Children's progress will be continually monitored and assessed by the class teacher, and our Senior Leadership Team.
+We use White Rose Maths to plan our curriculum and we adapt this to meet the needs of the children.
+White Rose assessments are administered termly to support the ongoing assessment.